sohviluukkonen/BalanceSplit/README.md

 ```
 python -m optisplit.cli -i <dataset.csv>
 ```
-with <datasets.csv> an pivoted dataset where each row corresponds to a unique molecules and each task has it's own column.
+with <datasets.csv> a pivoted dataset where each row corresponds to unique molecules and each task has its own column.
 For more options use `-h/--help`.

 ## API